edvarken/chisel-activation-functions/README.md

 | GELU2c(x) | 2.76e-4    | 886   | 1956.64     | 0.599856   | 1875                     |

 The area for GELU2a/b/c and SiLU3a/b/c is shared since they use the same inverted Sigmoid LUT.

-### Fitting the GELU hardware module into the Gemmini accelerator platform
-To integrate the GELU unit into the Gemmini accelerator, it must be parallelized to match the architecture of the systolic array.
-For a 16x16 systolic array, this requires 16 GELU hardware units operating in parallel, enabling simultaneous activation of 16 input values.
-This parallelism ensures that the application of the activation function incurs only a single-cycle latency.
-In a default Gemmini configuration running at 200MHz, the 16 GELU units are placed at the output of the systolic array, before outputs go into the accumulator SRAM.
-This allows data to be activated by the GELU function directly after the MatMul that precedes GELU.
-Consequently, the total area and power consumption of the GELU block scales by a factor of 16x to accommodate this parallel deployment.

 ## LayerNorm
 The exact LayerNorm is defined as `LayerNorm(x) = (x_i - mean)/(sqrt(variance))`.
 The mean and variance here need to be calculated along all channels for each (x,y) coordinate.
 Since this requires three passes over all channels to normalize all the elements/channels along a (x,y) coordinate, it is very time-consuming operation.
 As a simpler solution, we will approximate the normalization of each element with a dynamic hyperbolic tangent function instead.